+• Repeat Courses:

+Students may receive federal financial aid for repeat courses in which a previous grade of "F" was received.
+Students can continue to receive financial aid for each repeated course as long as the previous attempt resulted in an F. Students have only one additional opportunity to retake a course to improve the grade and receive financial aid once the student has received a grade of D or higher for that course.
+Funding for remedial courses is only provided once.

+Institutional scholarships are not applied toward any repeated course regardless of course grade or status.

+• Incomplete grades:

-- Dual Enrollment: A student may not receive federal aid from more than one institution at the same time.
-A student transferring to Criswell College from another institution must have his aid cancelled at the former institution.
-A "Cancellation of Aid" form may be required. - Repeat Courses: Students may not receive federal financial aid for repeat courses in which a previous grade of "F" was received.
-Funding for remedial courses will only be provided once.
-If a student registers for a course in which he has previously received a grade of D or higher, an evaluation of the student's history taking that course will be made and aid will be paid accordingly.
-Institutional scholarships cannot be applied toward any repeat courses regardless of course grade or status. - Incomplete grades: Courses in which a grade of "I" is received will affect a student's pace of progression and may lead to the student being placed on financial aid warning or suspension.
-Once the student has completed the course(s), he may request an evaluation to re-assess his/her SAP status using the Suspension Evaluation and Appeal Request form. - Second Bachelor's Degree: Not all financial aid programs are available to students seeking a second bachelor's degree, including accredited and non-accredited degrees.
+Courses in which a grade of "I" is received will affect a student's pace of progression and may lead to the student being placed on financial aid warning or suspension.
+Once the student has completed the course(s), he may request an evaluation to re-assess his/her SAP status using the Suspension Evaluation and Appeal Request form.

+• Second Bachelor's Degree:

+Not all financial aid programs are available to students seeking a second bachelor's degree, including accredited and non-accredited degrees.
 Students should inquire in the Financial Aid Office for more information.

-Return of Title IV Funds (Maintaining Eligiblity for Financial Aid)
+Return of Title IV Funds (Maintaining Eligibility for Financial Aid)